 This is because Google has accessed information about previous website visits and determined that an advertisement related to winter boots will be more effective at drawing this person’s attention than other types of ads such as movie trailers or local business listings.

 Database marketing also includes market research surveys and statistical analysis tools such as account analysis and decision modeling software.
-These can be extremely valuable in improving an organization’s marketing strategy because they help identify which advertisements are most effective for different market segments.
+These can be extremely valuable in improving an organization’s marketing strategy because they help identify the most effective advertisements for different market segments.

 For example, specific demographics may respond more favorably to TV commercials.
-In contrast, others prefer print ads – knowing this information allows companies to focus their advertising budgets on the medium that will most influence their specific target audience.
+In contrast, others prefer print ads – knowing this information allows companies to focus their advertising budgets on the medium that most influences their target audience.

-Database marketing is the process of collecting detailed consumer information that can be used to improve marketing strategies by improving customer retention rates and reaching new consumers with more relevant advertisements.
+Database marketing is collecting detailed consumer information that can improve marketing strategies by improving customer retention rates and reaching new consumers with more relevant advertisements.
 Database Marketing is also commonly related to market research surveys, statistical analysis tools, and online tools for gathering consumer information.